-CS133WS Web Scripting 4 credits (3 lec, 2 lec lab hrs/wk) This programming course introduces basic concepts of client-side and server-side scripting languages emphasizing concepts of good website design and construction with the use of scripting languages.
+CS133WS Web Scripting 4 credits (3 lec, 2 lec lab hrs/wk)

+This programming course introduces basic concepts of client-side and server-side scripting languages emphasizing concepts of good website design and construction with the use of scripting languages.
 Programming focus is on modern event-driven client-server software concepts using HTML/XHTML and JavaScript and PHP.
-Prior HTML/ XHTML knowledge is required for success.
-This course may be taken 1 time for credit.
-Course classification: LDC
+Prior HTML/XHTML knowledge is required for success.

-CS160 Computer Science Orientation 4 credits (3 lec, 2 lec lab hrs/wk) This course introduces students to the computer science field and profession.
+CS160 Computer Science Orientation 4 credits (3 lec, 2 lec lab hrs/wk)

+This course introduces students to the computer science field and profession.
 Students will be introduced to computer science, programming and careers, as well as societal and ethical issues surrounding the use of computers.
 Students will have the opportunity to participate in team problem solving.